Introduction

 - 14 years later, it was reported that the “parenteral administration of iron is impractical, dangerous and unnecessary as a therapeutic procedure”.

-- 1954 paper reported results of the administration of intramuscular iron dextran, a molecule with a complex carbohydrate core that binds elemental iron much more tightly than ferric oxyhydroxide, allowing large doses to be administered more rapidly than ever before.
+- 1954 paper by Baird and Padmore, reported results of the administration of intramuscular iron dextran, a complex of ferric oxyhydroxide stabilized by a dextran shell that binds iron much more tightly than earlier ferric oxyhydroxide–saccharate preparations, allowing larger doses to be administered more rapidly than ever before.

 - Painful and required frequent injections.